mrsharp-milken/cs50-workspace/README.md

 4. Once you've finished those steps successfully, quit Terminal.

 5. Now, let's check that everything is working with a command that tests our ability to save code to Github.
-Go to VSCode and make sure we have the cs50-workspace folder open, and the robot icon in bottom left shows our profile is enabled.
-Then open VSCode's terminal and run these commands:
+Go to VSCodium and make sure we have the cs50-workspace folder open, and the robot icon in bottom left shows our profile is enabled.
+Then open VSCodium's terminal and run these commands:

 ```terminal
 git config --global user.name "$(gh api user --jq '.login')"